Introduction to eBPF

 10:58:17 1000 vte-urlencode-c 1323227 1322857 0 /usr/libexec/vte-urlencode-cwd

-You can modify it to your needs
+eBPF can be modified to your needs

 • --full-path - Show full path for open calls using a relative path.